A14 Junctions 7-9 Kettering Bypass Improvement

 How will the scheme be carried out?

-The existing dual carriageway will be widened symmetrically by the addition of an extra lane in both directions between junction 7 and 9, within the existing highway boundary.
-The proposed widening is between the east facing slip roads at junction 7, and the westbound facing slip roads at junction 9.
+The existing dual carriageway has been widened symmetrically by the addition of an extra lane in both directions between junction 7 and 9, within the existing highway boundary.
+The widening is between the east facing slip roads at junction 7, and the westbound facing slip roads at junction 9.

 What are the benefits?